TatiGarrido/Doge-Dog-Day-Care/README.md

  ## Credits
  ### Code

- * The hero image was inspired on hero image on love running project.
+ * The hero image was inspired on love running project.

  ## Content